2019 World Conference on VR Industry held in Nanchang, China

-Nanchang, China, Oct 21, 2019 - (ACN Newswire) - The 2019 World Conference on VR Industry (WCVRI 2019), co-hosted by the Ministry of Industry and Information Technology (MIIT) and Jiangxi Provincial People's Government, is being held in Nanchang, Jiangxi Province, from October 19th to 21st.
-WCVRI 2019 is seizing the opportunity at this initial stage of 5G commercialization to launch discussions on how VR (virtual reality) will support more extensive application scenarios and be empowered by more stable technologies with a theme of "VR Adorns the World - VR + 5G for A New Era of Perception".
+Nanchang, China, Oct 22, 2019 - (ACN Newswire) - The 2019 World Conference on VR Industry (WCVRI 2019), co-hosted by the Ministry of Industry and Information Technology (MIIT) and Jiangxi Provincial People's Government, is being held in Nanchang, Jiangxi Province, from October 19th to 21st.
+WCVRI 2019 has seized the opportunity at this initial stage of 5G commercialization to launch discussions on how VR (virtual reality) will support more extensive application scenarios and be empowered by more stable technologies, under the theme "VR Adorns the World - VR + 5G for A New Era of Perception".

 The Conference has attracted experts, scholars and company leaders from over 30 countries, including the US, Germany, Britain, Russia, India and Israel, discussing the development and application of VR, especially as 5G, the next generation mobile network, unlocks the potential of VR.
 With a focus on the new era of perception enabled by 5G, this year's conference is showcasing leading-edge VR technologies and the latest outcomes of the global VR industry.